oracle/cloudtestdrive/AppDev/cloud-native/Kubernetes/service-mesh/Linkerd-install.md

 Let's see what's in those pods, here we're going to use the jsonpath ooption to kubectl to reduce the amount of output

-- In the OCI Cloud shell (remember to substitute the pod name for your storefront !)
+- In the OCI Cloud shell (remember to substitute the pod name for your storefront!)

   - `kubectl get pods storefront-8ddc6db75-nxlnm   -o jsonpath='{.spec.containers[*].name}'`